the six most beautiful villages of naxos

-The six most beautiful villages of Naxos: Visit hidden gems beyond the beaches
+Naxos’ six most beautiful villages: Visit hidden gems beyond the beaches

-This guide reveals the best villages in Naxos to explore, off the beaten path, yet easy to reach.
+This guide reveals the best Naxos villages to explore off the beaten track, yet which are easy to reach.

 Why explore Naxos villages?

-Far from the Cycladic clichés of whitewashed towns and tourist crowds, Naxos villages remain wonderfully authentic.
-Get ready for stone-paved alleys, friendly locals, local cuisine, Byzantine churches, and century-old traditions.
+Far from the Cycladic clichés of whitewashed towns and tourist crowds, Naxos’ villages remain wonderfully authentic.
+Prepare for stone-paved alleys, friendly locals, local cuisine, Byzantine churches, and century-old traditions.

-Whether you’re seeking quiet walks, local tavernas, or mountain views, these villages offer a deeper, more soulful travel experience with local vibes.
+Whether you’re seeking peaceful walks, local tavernas, or mountain views, these villages offer a deeper, more soulful travel experience with local vibes.

 1. Apiranthos (Apeiranthos)